Facilitating world-class research

 Alzheimer's Research UK will continue to be flexible across their grant schemes, to help support scientists and minimise the effect of the COVID-19 pandemic on the pioneering dementia research that is being conducted across the UK and internationally.
 They recognise that in these uncertain times there may need to be significant changes to the way in which projects are carried out due to restrictions on travel, work, recruitment etc and you will have their full support should you need to request any of the following measures:

 All requests must be sent in writing to email@example.com

 If a researcher whose salary is paid through an Alzheimer’s Research UK grant is ill, they will defer to the policy of the employing organisation.

 In the event that a researcher whose salary is paid through an Alzheimer’s Research UK grant is in self-isolation due to government advice, they expect them to be able to work from home even if the activities undertaken change.
-Where self-isolation undermines a researcher’s ability to complete the project within the funded period, they would expect an extension of salary costs to be covered by any underspend on the grant.
-If this is not possible, Alzheimer’s Research UK will aim to meet the salary costs for up to three months at the end of the grant.

 If you are due to receive Alzheimer’s Research UK support towards a meeting or conference that now needs to be postponed due to the government-induced restrictions regarding COVID-19, they will honour these payments provided your event is rescheduled within 12 months of the original date, and the programme remains essentially the same.
 If this is not possible, or for any other queries, please get in touch with their team for further advice.